ImpactDevelopment/Installer/CONTRIBUTING.md

 ## I want to fix a bug or implement an idea
 Brilliant.
 You'll first want to ensure you have [forked us][fork], cloned your fork and [setup a development environment][devenv].

 Please do your best to follow the guidance below regarding [documenting your changes].
 Also note that we require all commits to be signed by a verified PGP key.
+Be sure to add yourself to the [CONTRIBUTORS][contrib] file too.

 Once that's done you can checkout a new branch, make your changes to it, publish it and open a Pull Request asking us to merge the changes in your branch.